takp/stock-price-predictor/report.md

 [currency] Standard deviation: 0.00712121948432
 ```

-I think the data are distributed as normal distribution.
+As you can see the graph, the data are normally distributed.
+The standard deviation for the currency is slightly smaller compared to nikkei & nasdaq, but the currency is also normaly distributed.
+And I think there are not remarkable abnormalities in the datasets so I think I can use all of the datasets.

 ### Algorithms and Techniques

 The solution to this problem is to apply LSTM (Long short-term memory) to predict the Nikkei 225 index of the next day.
-LSTM is a one kind of the RNN (Recurrent neural network).

-This is a type of time-series problem and LSTM has the advantages to solve the time-serires problem.
-LSTM can remember the past values better.
+This is a type of time-series problem, so I need to consider which algorithms to apply here.

+Neural networks assume that the each input data is independent.
+But this assumption does not suit for some kind of the problems.
+For example the prediction of the stock price, the data are not independent.
+The stock price on the day, say day `T`, it influences to the price of next day `T+1` and `T+2` or more future.
+So we need other algorithms to solve these problems.

+RNN (Recurrent Neural Network) can deal those kind of problems.
+RNN remembers the information inside of it by making a internal loop (this is recurrent).
+But RNN has problem to handle a "long-term dependencies".
+If long context is needed for the problem, RNN could not solve it well.

+LSTM is a one kind of the RNN (Recurrent neural network), capable of learning long-term dependencies.
+Both RNN and LSTM has the repeating module of neural network.
+RNN repeats it very simple structure, but LSTM repeats it with special way.
+So that LSTM can remember with longer context, and it is the reason to use LSTM for this problem.

-I apply the technique that is called "sliding window" for time series data.
-I will input the data of input_size: N (days).
-It will input the data within N days (including Nikkei 225, NASDAQ and currency exchange) as a feature data.
+Also, I apply the technique that is called "sliding window" for time series data.
+For example, sliding window size: N, it will input the feature data with N (days/units/etc).
+This assume that the near past data influences a lot to the result.
+In this case, I will input the data within 10 days to train the model.

 ### Benchmark